paulina-grunwald/Web-developer-courses/Javascript/Rapid JavaScript(Pluralsight)/README.md

 ```javaScript
 var o2 = o;
 ```
 JavaScript will copy pointer from o to o2 but will not copy the object.
 The pointer will point to the memory location (it is the same for o and o2).
+These are __reference type__.
+They reference the same object.

 ```javaScript
 o2.name = "Jack";